sharan-naribole/reddit-soccer-scrapy/README.md

 Tools utilized:

-1) Scrapy Pythion framework to extract data from reddit soccer subreddit.
+1) Scrapy Pythion framework and SelectorGadget Tool to extract data from reddit soccer subreddit.
 The Scrapy crawler code can be found here: reddit-soccer-scrapy/flairs/flairs/spiders/rsoccer_flairs.py

 2) Pandas, matplotlib for Data Analysis.
 The processing.py converts the scraped data to corresponding data frames.
 The visualisations are constructed in analysis.py